redhat-openinfra-lab/openinfra-docs/docs/OCPBaremetalPI.md

 ### Bootstrap

-1. Access the bootstrap server via ssh using the IP address obtained in step 3 of the [Accessing Your Project’s OpenStack Environment](https://docs.google.com/document/d/1B7SlPdhHW9jmku0m7FTDdLYLLJq3ZJMXEelQi6mpdTs/edit#heading=h.b7qra7bw27o0) section and the password specified in Tower when deploying the KNI environment.
+1. Access the bootstrap server via ssh as the `kni` user using the IP address obtained in step 3 of the *Accessing Your Project’s OpenStack Environment* section above and the password specified in Tower when deploying the KNI environment.

 2. You can now start deploying Openshift Baremetal (KNI) based on the standard instructions below or feel free to deploy using any other documented process.